tannerntannern/chit-chat/README.md

 }
 ```

-Then create a ServerManager and Client class that implement the API.
+Then create a ServerManager class that implement the API.
 The typings will
 ensure that all the `httpHandlers` are implemented properly:
 ```typescript
 import {ExpressServerManager, ExpressClient} from 'table-talk';